-St. Barts, also known as Saint Barthélemy, is hands-down one of the most gorgeous islands in the Caribbean.
-It is a go-to destination for society’s elite to unplug and recharge and it’s brimming with gourmet restaurants and luxury boutiques.
-This French island is actually a volcanic rock just eight miles square and is home to 9,000 residents.
+St. Barths, also known as Saint Barthélemy, is hands-down one of the most gorgeous islands in the Caribbean.
+It is lauded as “the“ destination for global elites, otherwise known as the billionaire’s playground.
+An idyllic destination to unplug and recharge, the Island brims with gourmet restaurants and luxury boutiques.
+This French island, consistently topping destination wish lists, is actually a volcanic rock just eight miles square and is home to 9,000 residents.
 The lovely atoll has retained its character and charm with Creole-style cottages and mountainous landscapes that hug bright white sand beaches.
-St. Barts is the setting of a dream vacation and you can heighten the experience by staying at one of LVH’s St. Barthelemy villa rentals.
+St. Barths satiates the ultimate tropical paradise fantasy, offering no shortage of reasons for visitation, from NYE celebrations, family reunions, honeymoons, conferences and more.
+Guests may heighten their dream vacations by staying at one of St. Barthelemy’s luxury villa rentals.
 These exquisitely-appointed properties are the height of elegance.

-North, south, east or west, no matter in which direction one faces in St. Barts, beauty abounds.
+North, south, east or west, no matter in which direction one faces in St. Barths, beauty abounds.
 Here are 17 of the loveliest areas on the island:

 The dozens of colorful fishing boats (called dories) in the waters of Corossol turn the sea into a rainbow.
 The water is easily accessible, clear, calm, blue and sparkling.
 There is a small church and a quaint shell museum in the village.
 The homes are authentic creole island abodes.
-Villa Sara adds glamor to the area.
-This grandiose retreat has stunning views of Corossol and Gustavia Harbour; a sublime place to call home while in St. Barts.
+Villa Utopic adds glamor to the area.
+This grandiose retreat has stunning views of Corossol and Gustavia Harbor; a sublime place to call home while in St. Barths.

-Flamands is the largest beach on St. Barts and a favorite of the locals.
+Flamands is the largest beach on St. Barths and a favorite of the locals.
 Long, meandering walks on the beach, lost in thought, cares carried away by the balmy breezes are part of the appeal of Flamands since its shores are so lengthy.
 The ocean in this location is terrific for body boarding or skim boarding and best left to good swimmers since the waves can get pretty large.
-If you’re ooking to experience an exceptional stay in St. Barts you might wish to stay at Villa Wake Up in Flamands.
-Its premium, elevated location offers breathtaking views of St. Barts and the water.
+If you’re looking to experience an exceptional stay in St. Barths you might wish to stay at Villa Wake Up in Flamands.
+Its premium, elevated location offers breathtaking views of St. Barths and the water.

 Swimming is not recommended at Grand Fond because of the rocky foray into the ocean.
 However, the locals know of a secret natural pool at Grand Fond.
 This pool is on a flat plane, so you can easily walk in and out for a dip.
 There are points where you will have to use your hands for support, and if you have a fear of heights, this might not be the best activity.
 Otherwise, getting to this secret gem is well worth it.

 Pointe Milou is in the northeastern part of the island.
 The spot is nice and breezy in all seasons.
-The hills here are lovely and well forested and the optimal location for Villa Tyne with its views of the pristine waters of the Caribbean.
+The hills here are lovely and well forested and the optimal location for Villa La Danse des Etoiles with its views of the pristine waters of the Caribbean.
 Swim in the villa’s beautiful heated infinity pool or head over to Anse de Lorient, a closeby family-friendly beach.

 Saint Jean has the second largest shopping area on the island.
 The area is also well-known for its many fine restaurants, pretty hidden villas and hotels.
-For a more personal, fulfilling St. Barts luxury holiday, stay at the exquisite Villa Rosalind in the heights of Saint Jean with stunning views of the rolling hills and the majestic sea.
-Saint Jean also has some of the best beaches in St. Barts, especially for water sports like parasailing, and sea bobbing.
-A sea bob is a blend between a jet ski and an underwater scooter and a popular water activity in St. Barts.
+For a more personal, fulfilling St. Barts luxury holiday, stay at the exquisite Villa Neo in the heights of Saint Jean with stunning views of the rolling hills and the majestic sea.
+Saint Jean also has some of the best beaches in St. Barths, especially for water sports like parasailing, and sea bobbing.
+A sea bob is a blend between a jet ski and an underwater scooter and is a popular water activity in St. Barths.

 The beauty of this natural, undeveloped landscape is rough and rugged.
 The Toiny area, on the southeast side of the island, is an incredible place to visit for those into hiking.
 Rock climbing is required to get down to and back up out of the tidal pool.
 It’s recommended to keep shoes on if going for a swim in the pool since sea urchins and sharp rocks can cause injury.

-The St. Barts’ dining scene is superb.
+The St. Barths’ dining scene is superb.
 These six are some of the best on the island: